 PhD in Biomedical Engineering

-Biomedical Engineering applicants with interest in the pharmacological sciences are encouraged to consider interdisciplinary training through participation in the National Institute of General Medical Sciences (NIGMS) PhD Interdepartmental Training Program in Biomolecular Pharmacology.
-BME students in this program develop expertise in the pharmacological sciences through additional courses taken at Boston University School of Medicine and through research training with any Training Program faculty member.
-Current BME faculty participants include Professors Irving Bigio, Mark Grinstaff, Xue Han, Catherine Klapperich, Tyrone Porter, Joyce Wong and Muhammad Zaman.
+Biomedical Engineering applicants and current students with interest in the pharmacological sciences are encouraged to consider interdisciplinary training through participation in the National Institute of General Medical Sciences (NIGMS) PhD Interdepartmental Training Program in Biomolecular Pharmacology.
+BME students in this program develop expertise in the pharmacological sciences through additional courses taken at Boston University School of Medicine in place of and through collaborative research training with Program faculty members and participation in program activities such as industry research rotations.
+Current BME faculty participants include Professors Irving Bigio, Mark Grinstaff, Xue Han, Catherine Klapperich, Tyrone Porter, John White, Joyce Wong, and Muhammad Zaman.